matomo-org/developer-documentation/docs/4.x/datatable.md

 * [DataTable](https://developer.matomo.org/api-reference/Piwik/DataTable) - Regular data table for reports that have a dimension.
 In that case, each row has typically a "label" column for the row's associated dimension value.
 * [DataTable\Simple](https://developer.matomo.org/api-reference/Piwik/DataTable/Simple) - Used for reports that don't have a dimension.
 In that case, there is no "label" column and it only stores data for metrics.
 Such a table typically has only one row.
 * [DataTable\Map](https://developer.matomo.org/api-reference/Piwik/DataTable/Map) - Stores a set of regular or simple data tables when multiple periods are requested (think of `&period=day&date=last7`).
 In that case you can iterate over each table within the map using the `getDataTables()` method.
 The array key for each table stores the date which the subtable represents.
+A "map" data table can also contain other data table maps.

 Each table may store multiple [rows](https://developer.matomo.org/api-reference/Piwik/DataTable/Row).